 10:00 to Noon, Colusa County Library, Morse Conference Room

 Shift your pen, shift your consciousness with this new tool for journal keeping.
-Writers of all levels may find new perspective, become their own teacher, and discover their own narrative in this unique workshop given by Barclay Braden, PhD, author, and founder of Depth Journaling.
-This is an experiential, exploratory event--participants are encouraged to bring their own journal/paper and pen.
+Writers of all levels were led to find new perspective, become their own teacher, and discover their own narrative in this unique workshop that was given by Barclay Braden, PhD, author, and founder of Depth Journaling.
+For this experiential, exploratory event, participants were encouraged to bring their own journal/paper and pen.